A bike tour on the Glockner Cycle Path R8

 In Semslach, the cycle path changes from the south side to the so-called shady side.
 After crossing the Möll, you could already feel the difference in temperature, which was ideal on a hot and sunny day in June.
 The shade of the woods and the breeze provided the perfect cooling and a pleasant temperature for the onward journey.

 The beautiful forests and meadows dotted with spring flowers were simply a feast for the eyes.
-When we arrived in Flattach, we also passed the entrance to the Raggaschlucht gorge.
-Once again, there was a small inn with a large garden and children's playground that invited us to linger.
+In Flattach, we also passed right by the entrance to the Raggaschlucht gorge.
+There, too, was a small inn with a large garden and a playground that invited us to linger.

 But we hadn't had enough yet.
 Our destination for today was the Gössnitz reservoir in the municipality of Stall.
 So we kept pedaling to reach our destination.